guangyu8/Weak_Adversarial_Networks/README.md

 # Implementation of Using WAN(Weak Adversarial Networks) to Solve Inverse Problem

+Implementation of WAN, also includes the implementation of PINN(Physics-informed neural networks) and DRM(Deep Ritz Method) for comparison.

 ### Files Root directory

 * `README.md` explains the whole package.